thalesmaiaa/recipes/README.md

 ## ⚙️ Design Choices

 - **Hexagonal Architecture**: Clear separation between domain, application, and infrastructure.
-  - Core: Contains business logic, use cases, and domain models, isolated from infrastructure concerns.
+  - **Core**: Contains business logic, use cases, and domain models, isolated from infrastructure concerns.
-  - Adapters:
+  - **Adapters**:
-    - Primary Adapters: REST controllers that handle HTTP requests and responses.
+    - Primary Adapters (AdaptersIn): REST controllers that handle HTTP requests and responses.
-    - Secondary Adapters: Implement the ports defined in the core, such as database repositories and more if required.
+    - Secondary Adapters (AdaptersOut): Implement the ports defined in the core, such as database repositories and more if required.
-  - Ports (Interfaces): Define the operations required by the core, such as repositories and services.
+  - **Ports (Interfaces)**: Define the operations required by the core, such as repositories and services.
 - **DTOs**: Used for API requests/responses to decouple domain from transport.
 - **Validation**: Uses Jakarta Bean Validation for input checks.
 - **Exception Handling**: Centralized with meaningful HTTP status codes and messages.